-The auditors, Bishop Fleming Bath Limited, are willing to continue in office and a resolution to appoint them will be proposed at the annual general meeting.
+The auditors, Bishop Fleming Bath Limited, have indicated their willingness to continue in office.
+The designated Trustees will propose a motion reappointing the auditors at a meeting of the Trustees.

-Trustees' Report, incorporating a strategic report, approved by order of the Board of Trustees, as company directors, on .24. and signed on the board's behalf by:
+The Trustees' Report was approved by order of the board of Trustees, as the company directors, on and signed on its behalf by: